Chemists study the make-up and behaviour of chemicals, and may use their findings to develop new products and processes.

 Chemists with PhDs usually earn

-Pay for chemists depends on their qualifications, experience and specialisation:
+Pay for chemists varies depending on skills and experience:

-- With more responsibility and/or management experience, pay could rise to about $140,000 a year or more.
-At this level an additional qualification, such as a Master of Business Administration (MBA), is desirable.
+- With more responsibility and/or management experience, pay could rise to about $150,000 a year or more.

 (This information is a guide only.
 Find out more about the sources of our pay information)